 The funny name for the resulting pepper is a mashup of the names of the two peppers Soleski used to create the Bhutlah.

-The first Bhutlah variety was red, but since then a chocolate-colored variety was developed.
+The first Bhutlah variety was red, but a chocolate-colored variety was developed since then.
 The Chocolate Bhutlah started gaining popularity when a YouTuber named Ted Barrus ate one of these mean peppers on video.

 What Does a Chocolate Bhutlah Look Like?

 The Chocolate Bhutlah pepper has bumpy skin and elongated Naga-type pods that are wider than Naga peppers and Ghost peppers.
-Ranging from about 2.5-4 inches long, the peppers have a distinctive, glossy chocolate brown exterior.
+The peppers range from about 2.5-4 inches long and have a distinctive, glossy chocolate brown exterior.

 It may not look like much from the outside, but this pepper packs a serious (and long-lasting) punch.